vibhorkum/efm_extension/README.md

 # Usage

 ```
-CREATE EXTENSION efm_sql_command;    -- needs to be done by a superuser
+CREATE EXTENSION efm_extension;    -- needs to be done by a superuser

 edb=# select efm_extension.efm_cluster_status('text');
 INFO:  efm command is available